hdShang/arxiv-daily/docs/cs-CL/2025-12-18/papers/251216795v1-from-facts-to-conclusions-integrating-deductive-reasoning-in-retriev.md

 ---
 layout: default
-title: From Facts to Conclusions : Integrating Deductive Reasoning in Retrieval-Augmented LLMs
+title: "From Facts to Conclusions : Integrating Deductive Reasoning in Retrieval-Augmented LLMs"
 ---

 # From Facts to Conclusions : Integrating Deductive Reasoning in Retrieval-Augmented LLMs